 OmniCenter can monitor an enormous range of activity in your network environment and display its status.
 It will also actively send you alert notifications about serious problems.
 Monitoring the status of the following resources are at the core of OmniCenter’s operation.

 Each device managed by OmniCenter is continuously checked for network availability and will immediately report any host outages.
-Additionally, OmniCenter automatically understands your layer 3 network hierarchy and will only send you alert notifications about the loss of the highest-level downed host responsible for any unreachable child devices—rather than flood you with redundant alerts for every downed host in the hierarchy.
-If a parent is down, of course all of its children are down, as well.
+Additionally, OmniCenter automatically understands your layer 3 network hierarchy and will only send you alert notifications about the loss of the highest-level downed host responsible for any unreachable child devices—rather than flood you with redundant alerts about every downed host in the hierarchy.
+Since, if a parent is down, of course all of its children are down, as well.

-OmniCenter continuously monitors and logs performance statistics for chosen resources on each host, and will alert you to any usage exceeding specified thresholds (high or low) through the use “threshold checks.”
-Many additional performance statistics can also be collected in OmniCenter through the use of device subtypes, including statistics for MSSQL, Oracle and Active Directory.
+OmniCenter continuously monitors and records a wide variety of statistics on each host, and will alert you to any values exceeding specified thresholds (high or low) through the use of threshold checks.
+Many additional statistics can also be collected through the use of device subtypes, including statistics for MSSQL, Oracle and Active Directory.
 You can even set threshold checks to look for anomalous activity during otherwise regularly expected spikes or dips in resource usage (such as weekends or holidays).

-Similar to the web application check above, an OmniCenter “email check” monitors the availability and performance of an email server.
+Similar to the web application check above, an OmniCenter email application check monitors the availability and performance of an email server.
 This type of check also doubles as an Internet availability check, ensuring that your network is properly connected to the outside world.

 Cloud and Virtual Environment Resources

 OmniCenter gives you in-depth visibility into your virtual environments and supports a variety of virtualization management consoles.
 Additionally, you can monitor many cloud-based services such as Amazon EC2, Microsoft Azure and Cisco Meraki.
-A variety of virtual performance metrics are available, including host I/O and resource usage.
+A variety of virtual statistics are available, including host I/O and resource usage.

-See Device Polling Support in OmniCenter for a list of the brands and devices specifically supported by OmniCenter.
+See Supported Device Types for a list of the brands and devices specifically supported by OmniCenter.